-Denotes activities that may generate revenue streams for the entity.
-This reflects the minimum as stated in China's Company Laws and does not guarantee approval.
-This reflects the maximum duration the entity may be approved by the government.
-All entities' licences may be renewed before expiration. ‡ Capability of the entity to expand to include additional capabilities (i.e., Manufacturing entity expands to include FICE capability of the entity to expand to include additional capabilities (i.e., Manufacturing entity expands to include FICE capability of the entity to expand to include franchising and retail).
-Approximate Time refers to the time required to obtain the licence, commencing only upon the complete collection of all required documents.
+1 Denotes activities that may generate revenue streams for the entity.
+2 This reflects the minimum as stated in China's Company Laws and does not guarantee approval.
+3 This reflects the maximum duration the entity may be approved by the government.
+All entities' licences may be renewed before expiration.
+4 Capability of the entity to expand to include additional capabilities (i.e., Manufacturing entity expands to include FICE capabilities (i.e., manufacturing only upon the complete collection of all required documents.